 Reservations, Guide Services, Solo Permits, and Minimum Age

 All wilderness camping zones, including the alpine zones that contain Camp Muir and Camp Schurman, have a limit on the total number of people who can stay there each night.
 60% of camping spots can be reserved, 40% are always available as first-come, first-served permits.
 If you need the security of knowing you have a spot, may arrive late, or are climbing between June 15 and August 15, a reservation is a good idea.
 Reservations cost $20 and are accepted after March 15.
-Reservations are made on a google form.
-Reservation form will be available on March 15.
+Reservations are made on this google form.

 Climbing instruction, multi-day summit climbs, multi-day climbing seminars, and private climbs are available through:

 There are also 15 single trip guide services authorized to perform only one guided trip per year.
 Check the list of Commercial Use Authorizations for approved guide service companies.
 Engaging in any business in park areas except in accordance with the provisions of a permit, contract, or other written agreement is prohibited.
 Leading or participating in an unauthorized guided climb of Mount Rainier is illegal (Title 36, Code of Federal Regulations).